 - How successful are you at persuading meeting owners to use facilitation, when appropriate, during sessions?

 - What percentage of your attendees are familiar with participative formats?
-(This question was audience suggested.)
+(The audience suggested this question.)

-The video also illustrates state-change human spectrograms, where the group can watch the movement between the answers to two slightly different questions, as well as demonstrating a form of two-dimensional human spectrogram, where we differentiate answers along a second axis in the room—in this case how answers differ for corporate and association meeting planners.
+The video also illustrates state-change human spectrograms.
+Here the group can watch the movement between the answers to two slightly different questions.
+In addition, the video demonstrates a form of two-dimensional human spectrogram, where we differentiate answers along a second axis in the room—in this case how answers differ for corporate and association meeting planners.